Practice Notes

 Army, 17 when you look across

-priorities for modernizing the force, enabling multi-domain operations, and competing in space, it becomes clear
+priorities for modernizing the force, enabling multi-domain operations, and competing in space, it becomes

-not ultimately provide an impact that compares to those broader initiatives.
+that may not ultimately provide an impact that compares to those broader initiatives.

 Consequently, to seed the innovation of the next SGT Cullin and to avoid missing an opportunity to fill